 Page

 Prospectus Summary 1

 Additional Information 7

 Risk Factors 9

 Special Note Regarding Forward-Looking Statements 28

 Use of Proceeds 28

 Price Range of Common Stock and Distributions 28

 Common Share Price Data 29

 Ratio of Earnings to Fixed Charges 30

 Consolidated Selected Financial Data 30

 Management's Discussion and Analysis of Financial Condition and Results of Operations 33

-Sales of Common Stock Below Net Asset Value 62
+Sales of Common Stock Below Net Asset Value 67

-Senior Securities 67
+Senior Securities 72

-Business 68
+Business 73

-Portfolio Companies 81
+Portfolio Companies 86

-Management 86
+Management 91

-Control Persons and Principal Stockholders 102
+Control Persons and Principal Stockholders 107

-Dividend Reinvestment Plan 105
+Dividend Reinvestment Plan 110

-Material U.S. Federal Income Tax Considerations 106
+Material U.S. Federal Income Tax Considerations 111

-Regulation as a Business Development Company 108
+Regulation as a Business Development Company 113

-Description of Our Securities 110
+Description of Our Securities 115

-Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 114
+Certain Provisions of Maryland Law and of Our Articles of Incorporation and Bylaws 119

-Share Repurchases 116
+Share Repurchases 121

-Plan of Distribution 116
+Plan of Distribution 121

-Custodian, Transfer and Dividend Paying Agent and Registrar 117
+Custodian, Transfer and Dividend Paying Agent and Registrar 122

-Brokerage Allocation and Other Practices 118
+Brokerage Allocation and Other Practices 123

-Proxy Voting Policies and Procedures 118
+Proxy Voting Policies and Procedures 123

-Legal Matters 119
+Legal Matters 124

-Experts 119
+Experts 124

 Financial Statements F-1

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained or incorporated by reference in this prospectus or any accompanying supplement to this prospectus.
 You must not rely upon any information or representation not contained or incorporated by reference in this prospectus or the accompanying prospectus supplement as if we had authorized it.
-This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of any offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
+This prospectus and any prospectus supplement do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
 The information contained in this prospectus and any prospectus supplement is accurate as of the dates on their respective covers only.
 Our business, financial condition, results of operations and prospects may have changed since such dates.

 This prospectus is part of a registration statement that we have filed with the SEC using the "shelf" registration process.
 Under the shelf registration process, we may offer, from time to time, up to \$300,000,000 of our Securities on terms to be determined at the time of the offering.
 This prospectus provides you with a general description of the Securities that we may offer.
 Each time we use this prospectus to offer Securities, we will provide a prospectus supplement that will contain specific information about the terms of that offering.
 The prospectus supplement may also add, update or change information contained in this prospectus.
-To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information subsequent to the date of the prospectus and any accompanying prospectus supplement and prior to the completion of any offering pursuant to the prospectus and any accompanying prospectus supplement.
-Please carefully read this prospectus and any accompanying prospectus supplement together with the additional information described under "Additional Information" and "Risk Factors" before you make an investment decision.
+To the extent required by law, we will amend or supplement the information contained in this prospectus and any accompanying prospectus supplement to reflect any material changes to such information suspequent to the date of the prospectus and any accompanying prospectus supplement together with the additional information described under "Additional Information" and "Risk Factors" before you make an investment decision.